Stone Age art in Germany tells of our ancestors' creativity – DW – 08/06/2024

 It was an archaeological sensation, a milestone in the study of human history.
 According to the scientists, the age of the figures — 35,000 to 40,000 years — marks the most important threshold in human development: the ability to create pictorial and figurative representations.

-These figurines also provided important new insights into the spread and life of Stone Age people in Europe.
+These figurines also provided important new insights into the distribution and lifestyles of Stone Age people in Europe.
 Scientists had originally assumed that Homo sapiens was more active in what is now France, as evidenced by numerous discoveries of cave paintings there.

-But the excavations in the Swabian Jura made it clear that, some 45,000 years ago, during the Neolithic period, Homo sapiens arrived in the Danube region from the east, initially living alongside the Neanderthals who were there at the time.
+But excavations in the Swabian Jura made it clear that some 45,000 years ago, during the Neolithic period, Homo sapiens arrived in the Danube region from the east, initially living alongside the Neanderthals who were already there.

 The Nazis were also interested